Lucas04-nhr/lucas04-nhr.github.io/_posts/2024-04-30-Database_OJ_init.md

 You can download and unzip the database initialization files from the following script.

+Strongly recommend you to download the files right after you change the listener IP address.

 ### If you can access github.com
 ```bash
 wget -c https://raw.githubusercontent.com/Lucas04-nhr/database-instruction/main/db-sample-schemas-21.1.tar.gz -P /opt/app